ping-devops-program/ping-poc-base/docs/create_eks_cluster.md

 # Create EKS Cluster
 Kubernetes requires a cluster for deployments.
-This will walk through creating a cluster in AWS with `eksctl`
+This will walk through creating a cluster in AWS with `eksct

 ### 1. Install CLIs
   1. awscli